Chaparral 2F: Racing history

 Both 2F chassis were fielded for the 1967 24 Hours of Le Mans, with the No. 7 piloted by Hill and Spence, and the No. 8 piloted by Bob Johnson and Bruce Jennings.
 The first couple of qualifying sessions saw the 2F top the timing charts, with a 3:27.4 and 3:24.7 on Wednesday and Thursday, respectively.
 Hill looked set to be on pole, but Bruce McLaren posted a 3:24.4 towards the evening, taking pole away just as qualifying ended.
-Spence was to take the start but got away slowly as Ronnie Bucknum of Shelby American took the lead in his Ford GT40 Mk.II.
+Spence was to take the start but got away slowly as Ronnie Bucknum of Shelby American took the lead in his Ford GT40 Mk II.
 Spence climbed back through the places, running third by the seventh hour.
 The No. 8 of Johnson and Jennings retired shortly before 11 p.m, after their battery and starter motor gave out.
 The No. 8 also faced mechanical issues as the wing became stuck in the high-downforce position, significantly crippling their straight-line speed.
-The remaining 2F would remain in or near the podium places in the early hours of the morning, despite its hinderance, but pitted shortly after 5 a.m. after a transmission seal broke.
+The remaining 2F would remain in or near the podium places in the early hours of the morning, despite its hindrance, but pitted shortly after 5 a.m. after a transmission seal broke.
 Instead of opting to retire, Hall decided it would be better to attempt a repair.
 The regulations stipulated that only two persons could work on a car while it was in the pits, and Hall predicted a full transmission replacement, necessitated by the way the 2F was designed, would take two to three hours with the available manpower.
 Almost three hours later, the 2F re-emerged 17th, and was met with an ovation from the crowd.
 However, the gearbox would fail for good almost an hour later, and with that both 2Fs were out of the race.